 Where possible we aim to send correspondence via ParentPay, therefore, please ensure your email address is up-to-date on ParentPay.
 We also have a text messaging service to send out key messages.
 Please ensure that you keep both email address and contact numbers up to date.

-- We will administer prescription medication required by your child during school hours.
+- We will administer prescription medication required by your child during school hours only if it has been prescribed for 4 doses a day.
 To do this we need you to complete an administration of medication form, available from the school office or downloadable from our school website.

 - The form and medication should be delivered to the school office.